 For the Ruderman Family Foundation, the next step is to try to bring Discovering Hands to Israel by 2014, Jay Ruderman said.
 If the foundation can bring the program to a hospital and make it a success, the project may get some public attention and induce demand, and then the Israeli government might respond with funding and other assistance, he said.

-“That’s what I’m hoping will happen in Israel,” Ruderman said.
+“That’s what I’m hoping will happen in Israel,” said Ruderman.

 The foundation is also open to helping bring the program to the U.S., where “most centers of Jewish gathering are not inclusive” to people with disabilities, Ruderman said.
 Of the entire U.S. population, about 17-18 percent have disabilities.
 In the U.S., the implementation of Discovering Hands could begin in Boston, according to Ruderman.

 “I do think that this technology could be influential all around the world.
 You have to think of all the countries in the world where [mammograms are] either not available or extremely expensive.
-This is a very low-tech, brilliant idea that could be replicated all over the world,” Ruderman said.
+This is a very low-tech, brilliant idea that could be replicated all over the world,” said Rudermand.